-Permits have been issued for the construction of a 21-unit mixed-use development at 1000-02 Spring Garden Street in Callowhill, North Philadelphia.
-Upon completion, the building will rise eight stories tall.
-A commercial space will be located on the ground floor.
-In total, the structure will hold 19,504 square feet of space and cost an estimated $2,245,440.
+Permits have been issued for the construction of a 44-unit multi-family development at 6618-24 Ridge Avenue in Roxborough, Northwest Philadelphia.
+Upon completion, the building will rise five stories tall.
+A roof deck will sit at the top of the structure, accessible through multiple pilot houses.
+The building will hold 48,615 square feet of interior space.
+Permits state that construction costs are estimated at $3 million.

 Construction is progressing rapidly at 314 South 46th Street, a 25-unit multi-family development in Garden Court, West Philadelphia.
 The project involves the renovation of an existing historic church structure as well as the construction of a new addition.
 In total, the project will consist of 25 residential units.
 The church will be mostly preserved as it stands today, with no major changes made to the exterior.
 The new addition will provide a pleasant contrast to the design with gray brick and wood paneling.